BlenderHQ/path_tool/README.md

 ## Release Notes

-### Version 3.6.2
+<b>Version 3.6.2</b>

 * Fixed an issue with flipped normals in the viewport. #5

+* Updated the shader system to the new Blender development design standards (maintenance update).

+* Increased accuracy of depth and color to 32-bit float - this reduces polygon depth fighting in the viewport.

-* Fixed different distance between Select, Seam, Sharp options in tool settings and radial menu.
+* Fixed different distance between "Select", "Seam", "Sharp" options in tool settings and radial menu.

 * Brought back module reload support.